Australian Gun Laws

 Support gun safety

-The Australian Gun Safety Alliance is a broad coalition of voices representing the interests of the community in ensuring that we maintain vigilance on issues of gun safety.
+The Australian Gun Safety Alliance is a broad coalition of voices representing the interests of the community to ensure we remain vigilant on gun safety.

-AGSA members are from the public health, medical, hospital, first responders, unions and children services sectors, along with faith organisations and those involved with preventing family violence.
+AGSA members are from the public-health, medical, first-response, union and children’s services sectors, along with faith organisations and those involved with preventing family violence.

 AGSA is not politically aligned and receives no corporate or individual donations.
 It is funded by philanthropic donations and in-kind services by members.

-We understand that the majority of gun owners in Australia are law abiding, responsible people who are not criminals.
-However, Australian Governments must do everything in their power to avoid a slide towards an American culture of gun entitlement.
+We understand that most gun owners in Australia are law abiding, responsible people who are not criminals.
+However, our government must do everything in its power to avoid a slide toward an American culture of gun entitlement.

 Our members